tmikkonen/sailfish-onda-v820w/README.md

 * After the first boot, select language, accept the End User Licence, skip Time Setting, skip Connect to the Internet and bypass the Sailfish Tutorial by tapping screen corners clockwise starting from the top left
 * The USB stick isn't needed anymore.
 Now would be a good time to set the tablet to recharge if it isn't already
-* Enable _Developer mode_ and allow _Untrusted software_ in Settings
+* Settings->_Display_ disable _Adjust automatically_ for brightness & set _Keep the display on while charging_
-* Disable _Adjust automatically_ for brightness & set _Keep the display on while charging_ in Display settings
+* Also in Settings, allow _Untrusted software_, make sure _Developer mode_ is on and set the SSH password.
-* Add a _Jolla Account_ and Turn on WLAN & connect to the Internet when prompted
+* Add _Jolla Account_ in Accounts, choose Turn on WLAN & connect to the Internet when prompted
 * Create new/use existing credentials (speed up the process by unselecting & skipping any installations at this time)
-* Switch the Sailfish OS update check from _Automatic_ to _Manual_
+* Settings->Sailfish OS update, switch the check from _Automatic_ to _Manual_
 * Start the Terminal: `devel-su`, enter password
   get script `curl -O https://raw.githubusercontent.com/tmikkonen/sailfish-onda-v820w/master/upgrade-2.0.5.6.sh`
   make sure it is executable `chmod u+x upgrade-2.0.5.6.sh`